No percolation at criticality on certain groups of intermediate growth: Introduction

 \section{Introduction}

-In \textbf{Bernoulli bond percolation}, each edge of a connected, locally finite graph $G$ is either deleted or retained at random with retention probability $p\in[0,1]$, independently of all other edges.
+In \textbf{Bernoulli bond percolation}, first studied by Broadbent and Hammersley \cite{MR91567}, each edge of a connected, locally finite graph $G$ is either deleted or retained at random with retention probability $p\in[0,1]$, independently of all other edges.
 We denote the random graph obtained this way by $\omega_p$.
 Connected components of $\omega_p$ are referred to as \textbf{clusters}.
-Percolation theorists are primarily interested in the geometry of the open clusters and how this geometry varies as the parameter $p$ is varied.
+Percolation theorists are primarily interested in the geometry of the open clusters and how this geometry changes as the parameter $p$ is varied.
 We are particularly interested in \emph{phase transitions}, where the geometry of $\omega_p$ changes abruptly as we vary $p$ through some special value.
 The first basic result about percolation, without which the model would not be nearly as interesting, is that for most infinite graphs (excluding e.g.\ one-dimensional counterexamples such as the infinite line graph $\Z$), percolation undergoes a \emph{non-trivial phase transition}, meaning that the \textbf{critical probability}

-is strictly between zero and one.
+is strictly between zero and one\footnote{It is a consequence of Kolmogorov's 0-1 law that the probability that $\omega_p$ contains an infinite cluster is either $0$ or $1$.
+Moreover, straightforward coupling arguments show that if $\omega_p$ contains an infinite cluster almost surely then $\omega_q$ contains an infinite cluster almost surley for every $p \leq q \leq 1$, see \cite[Page 11]{grimmett2010percolation}.}.
 Indeed, a very general result to this effect has recently been proven by Duminil-Copin, Goswami, Raoufi, Severo, and Yadin \cite{1806.07733}, which implies in particular that $0<p_c<1$ for every quasi-transitive graph of superlinear volume growth.